 Your body doesn’t produce omega-3s on its own, which means they’re “essential fatty acids” – you have to consume them.
-They’re important to your overall health and have been shown to:
+They’re key to overall great health and have been shown to:

-One of the best sources of omega-3’s, flax is also high in fibre for good digestion and may help lower cholesterol.
+One of the best sources of omega-3’s, flax is also high in fibre, supports good digestion and may help lower cholesterol.
 Add flaxseeds to your oatmeal, smoothie or use them as an egg replacer in plant based baked goods by combining 1 tablespoon of ground flax with 3 tablespoons of water and let sit for 5 minutes until combined.
 Always keep ground flaxseed in the fridge.

 Add them to your oatmeal, salad or snack on a handful.
+Always choose raw nuts and seeds to avoid unnecessary oils and salt.
 A bonus: Walnuts are higher in disease fighting antioxidants than any other nut.
-Try this Kale Walnut Pesto.

 Add them to your smoothie, sprinkle them on your hummus or your dairy free yogurt.
 Chia seeds are also high in calcium.
 Try these Seed & Nut Super Squares